HarithKK/JSwarm/src/main/java/examples/si/algo/avoa/ReadMe.md

 ```

 ## References
 <a id="1">[1]</a> Abdollahzadeh, Benyamin, Farhad Soleimanian Gharehchopogh, and Seyedali Mirjalili.
-"African vultures optimization algorithm: A new nature-inspired metaheuristic algorithm for global optimization problems."
+"African vultures optimization SIAlgorithm: A new nature-inspired metaheuristic SIAlgorithm for global optimization problems."
 Computers & Industrial Engineering 158 (2021): 107408..